GnuPG is required for binary signature verification

 # Does not rely on package managers

 # Recommended for ephemeral environments (e.g. CI jobs)

 (curl -Ls --tlsv1.2 --proto "=https" --retry 3 https://cli.doppler.com/install.sh || wget -t 3 -qO- https://cli.doppler.com/install.sh) | sudo sh

 Now let's verify the Doppler CLI was installed correctly.

 The Doppler CLI requires an API key for authentication.
-Access can be granted via the login flow for local development OR by using a service token.
-Service tokens should be used when running your service on a cloud provider (Azure, AWS, GCP, etc).
+Access can be granted via the login flow for local development or using a Service Token for production environments as it restricts access to a specific config within a Project.

 Running aliased commands is currently not supported.
 To use an alias, source your aliases file before executing your app.